top of page

 How Is Attachment Trauma Different in Childhood Versus Adulthood?

-Attachment trauma can significantly differ in its manifestations and impacts between childhood and adulthood, primarily due to developmental stages and the formation of coping mechanisms.
+Attachment trauma can differ in its manifestations and impacts between childhood and adulthood, primarily due to developmental stages and the formation of coping mechanisms.

 In childhood, attachment trauma often arises from disrupted or harmful relationships with primary caregivers.
 Children depend on these relationships for emotional security and guidance, so experiences of neglect, abuse, or inconsistency can lead to insecure attachment styles.
 Symptoms may include anxiety, behavioral issues, and difficulties in peer relationships.
 Research shows that children with attachment trauma may exhibit hypervigilance or emotional outbursts as they struggle to process their feelings (Bowlby, 1988).
 Their coping mechanisms often involve avoidance or clinging behaviors, which can hinder their social development (Main & Solomon, 1990).